day8/re-frame/docs/SubscriptionsCleanup.md

 Neat and minimal it most certainly is, but genius it isn't, IMO.
 You are now asking the code USING the subscription to provide the path.
-You have traded some innocuous repetition for longer term fragility and that isn't a good trade.
+You have traded some innocuous repetition for longer term fragility, and that's not a good trade.

 What fragility?
 Well, the view which subscribes using `(subscribe [:extract-any-path [:a]])` now "knows" about (depends on) the structure of `app-db`.

-What happens when you restructure `app-db` slightly and put that `:a` path under another high level branch of `app-db`?
+What happens when you inevitably restructure `app-db` and put that `:a` path under another high level branch of `app-db`?
 You will have to run around all the views, looking for the paths supplied, knowing which to alter and which to leave alone.
 Fragile.

 We want our views to declaratively ask for data, but they should have no idea where it comes from.